 We have planned our day to make the slack tide across Wood Spit and into Endicott Arm.
 Along the way we'll be alert for drifting icebergs, as well as humpback whales and orcas.
 We are bound for Sanford Cove, the abandoned site of the mining community of Sumdum.
 Only a few decaying pilings remain from the turn-of-the-century.
 This is prime salmon-spawning habitat, luring brown bears to the area.
 Black bears are on the prowl too, feasting on abundant berries.
 We hike along the bank of tiny Sanford Creek, through an old growth Sitka spruce and Douglas fir forest, and discover a stunning waterfall, illuminated by the late afternoon light in a remarkable grotto of ferns and mosses.
 It’s absolutely unbelievable, and it’s the perfect location for a photo!

-By late morning we'll proceed into Ford's Terror, one of the most spectacular destinations in Alaska.
-There are several places to explore by skiff, kayak and on foot.
-Once again, it’s all about timing.
-We have to enter at slack tide, and we can only remain for an hour or so.
-The current builds exceptionally quickly and standing waves will block our escape.
+By late morning we'll proceed past Ford's Terror, one of the most spectacular destinations in Alaska.
+The current builds exceptionally quickly in Ford's Terror, and standing waves would block our escape.
 Hence the name “Ford’s Terror.”
 An early surveyor of the area (Ford) described the standing waves in chilling terms.
+We'll skip this one.

-We'll make our way through the tidal rapids (at slack water, of course) into the majestic and stunning inner fjord.
-Rushing tidal currents and whirlpools prevent us from entering (and exiting) when the current is at full strength.
-We cautiously proceed through Ford's Terror, and slowly find our way into the T-shaped terminus of this section of the fjord.
-We are in a vertical world of granite cliffs and glacier-carved cirques.
+Rushing tidal currents and whirlpools prevent us from entering (and exiting).
+Still, we are in a vertical world of granite cliffs and glacier-carved cirques.
 Dozens of waterfalls cascade down their slopes, emptying into the turquoise waters of the fjord.
 Surrounded by 3,500-foot granite faces, we marvel at the mist clinging to the precipices.
-We'll make our way back before the tidal rapids begin to build, leaving behind the majestic and stunning inner fjord.

 Our evening anchorage is near a delightful waterfall.
 Black bears often visit the area, grazing on the abundance of berries in the meadows, and fishing for salmon in the stream.
 And what a dinner!
 Sockeye salmon, risotto and asparagus.
 With boysenberry pie and ice cream for dessert.

-After a hearty breakfast this morning, we'll start our day cruising east out of Ford's Terror.
+After a hearty breakfast this morning, we'll start our day cruising east into the fjord.
 But first, a couple of adventurous souls do a little exploration for photo opportunities along the shoreline.
 With so many waterfalls cascading down the graite cliffs, it's a good choice!

 Today will be an action-filled day!
 An early morning departure takes us deep into the Endicott Arm, a narrow fjord that twists and turns through towering mountains.
 Massive glaciers have carved their way through these coastal mountains.
 Waterfalls cascade thousands of feet off the granite mountains, and one looks like stair-steps.
 Sapphire-blue icebergs serenely float by in the murky emerald green water.
 We'll continue all the way to the Dawes Glacier, at the ice-choked end of the fjord.
 Extraordinarily blue and beautiful, this glacier is famous for its active calving, and we’ll linger at the face of the glacier, hoping to witness gigantic chunks of ice breaking away.